spack/spack/lib/spack/docs/packaging_guide.rst

 ^^^^^^^^^^^^^^

-Although some packages require a specific version for their dependencies, most can be built with a range of version.
+Although some packages require a specific version for their dependencies, most can be built with a range of versions.
 For example, if you are writing a package for a legacy Python module that only works with Python 2.4 through 2.6, this would look like: